mac-comp128-f22/project-template-shared-repo-zebra-cakes/README.md

 # Future implementations
-1. We were unable to get the deletion for the Red and Black Tree to work.
+1. We were unable to get the deletion for the Red and Black Tree to work, however, our attempt is shown in the code file.
+The remove button was deleted from the Red and Black tree interface due to this problem.

-2.
+2. We were unable to animate the insertions and deletions in our tree graphics.
+Given more time, we would have made it so that the nodes would move to more clearly show the rotations resulting from adding and removing.

 3.